1867

 Eighty-two witnesses are called.

-overtaxed Mackay-Bennett, which has picked up 306 bodies.
-The Minia
+Mackay-Bennett, which has picked up 306 bodies.
+The Minia finds only

 April 24: As Titanic's sister ship Olympic is about to leave

-not work on a ship that does not carry enough lifeboats.
-285 crew
+work on a ship that does not carry enough lifeboats.
+285 crew desert

-Newfoundland.
 Recovers only one body.
-Altogether the White
+Altogether the White Star-commissioned ships

 May 2 to July 3: British Board of Trade Inquiry is conducted.
 25,622

-as the inventor of radio, Marconi, and the explorer Sir Ernest
+the inventor of radio, Marconi, and the explorer Sir Ernest Shackleton

-Shackleton regarding ice and icebergs.
-The only passenger witnesses
+regarding ice and icebergs.
+The only passenger witnesses are Sir Cosmo

-are Sir Cosmo and Lady Duff Gordon and J. Bruce Ismay.
-Other
+and Lady Duff Gordon and J. Bruce Ismay.
+Other witnesses include Captain

 April: International Ice Patrol created to guard sea lanes of North